 The great thing about hand painted furniture is that the possibilities are endless.
 Whether a beginner or novice, painted furniture brings a whole new look to old furniture.
 You may already have a favorite brand furniture paint that you love or you may just be finding your passion and learning how to paint furniture.
 If you are just getting started with chalk painted furniture then you will love this painted nightstands project.
 Not only will we go through how to paint wood furniture but we will also see how to decoupage on wood to give it that extra flair.

-Disclosure: This rustic wood coffee table makeover post contains affiliate links for your convenience.
+Disclosure: This decoupage on hand-painted furniture makeover post contains affiliate links for your convenience.
 Click here for my full disclosure policy.

 Supplies & Tools Needed to Decoupage on Wood Hand Painted Furniture